 Haywards Heath 1962

-This amateur intertitled colour newsreel style documentary, tours the town of Haywards Heath exploring everyday life in the village and surrounding areas.
-Divided into six sections, the film explores 'The Environs', 'Recreation', 'Education', 'The Shops', 'Religion' and 'Municipal Matters' with views of parks, gardens, grounds landmarks and public buildings in each of the categories with additional material from newspapers, signs and street furniture.
+This amateur newsreel style film, tours Haywards Heath, exploring everyday life in the town and surrounding areas.
+Divided into sections, the film explores 'The Environs', 'Recreation', 'Education', 'The Shops', 'Religion' and 'Municipal Matters' with views of parks, gardens, landmarks and buildings with additional material from newspapers.

 This amateur compilation of edited colour and black and white films as created by the Haywards Heath Cine & Video Society, demonstrates a series of filming techniques and narratives by the group made between 1964 and 1972.